1. Contact addresses

 Art.
 6 para.
 1 lit. d GDPR for the necessary processing of personal data to protect vital interests of the data subject or another natural person.

 Art.
 9 para.
-2 ff.
+2 et seq.
 GDPR for the processing of special categories of personal data, in particular with the consent of the data subjects.

 The European General Data Protection Regulation (GDPR) refers to the processing of personal data as processing of personal data and the processing of particularly sensitive personal data as processing of special categories of personal data (Art.
 9 GDPR).

-We process those personal data that are necessary to carry out our activities and operations in a sustainable, user-friendly, secure, and reliable manner.
-The processed personal data may particularly fall into the categories of browser and device data, content data, communication data, metadata, usage data, master data including inventory and contact data, location data, transaction data, contract data, and payment data.
+We process those personal data that are necessary to carry out our activities and operations in a sustainable, user-friendly, safe and reliable manner.
+The processed personal data may include, in particular, categories of browser and device data, content data, communication data, metadata, usage data, master data including inventory and contact data, location data, transaction data, contract data, and payment data.
 The personal data may also represent particularly sensitive personal data.

-We also process personal data that we receive from third parties, obtain from publicly accessible sources, or collect in the course of our activities and operations, as far as such processing is permissible.
+We also process personal data that we receive from third parties, obtain from publicly accessible sources, or collect in the course of our activities and operations, provided that such processing is permissible.

-We process personal data, as far as necessary, with the consent of the affected individuals.
+We process personal data, where necessary, with the consent of the affected individuals.
 We can process personal data in many cases without consent, for example, to fulfill legal obligations or to safeguard overriding interests.
-We may also request the consent of affected individuals when their consent is not required.
+We may also ask affected individuals for their consent when their consent is not required.

 We process personal data for the duration necessary for the respective purpose.
 We anonymize or delete personal data, particularly depending on legal retention and limitation periods.